 Sukh Orange Silica Desiccant Beads 430G Reusable Dehumidifier

-Sukh’s 430g orange silica beads are ideal if you want a reusable, color-changing moisture absorber for book storage.
+Sukh’s 430g orange silica beads are ideal if you want a reusable, color-changing moisture absorber for custom book storage setups.
 You can tuck the 3-5mm beads into organza or muslin bags and place them among shelves, boxes, or bins.
-They absorb moisture efficiently, helping protect books, papers, and collectibles from damp damage.
-When the beads turn dark green at 50-60% RH, you know it’s time to reactivate them.
-Just microwave them for 9-12 minutes or bake them at 200-250°F for a few hours.
-Use them regularly, and you’ll keep your collection safer and drier.
+They absorb moisture efficiently, helping protect books, papers, and collectibles from damp storage conditions.
+When the beads change color, you know it is time to reactivate them.
+Follow the label directions for microwave or oven reactivation before using them again.

 Best For: People looking for a reusable, color-changing desiccant solution to protect books, papers, collectibles, electronics, and other moisture-sensitive items.